 - Hereditary hemochromatosis

-Kayser-Fleischer rings and ceruloplasmin less than 20 mg/dL with neurologic symptoms suggest Wilson disease.
-An isolated liver disease with hepatic copper concentration of more than 250 mg/g of dry weight and a low serum ceruloplasmin level is enough to establish the diagnosis of Wilson disease.
+Kayser-Fleischer rings and ceruloplasmin of < 20 mg/dL with neurologic symptoms suggest Wilson disease.
+Isolated liver disease with a hepatic copper concentration of > 250 mg/g of dry weight and a low serum ceruloplasmin level are enough to establish the diagnosis of Wilson disease.
 A liver biopsy for quantitative copper determination helps to establish the definitive diagnosis.

 First- and second-degree relatives of patients with confirmed Wilson disease must be screened.

-Computed axial tomography (CAT), magnetic resonance imaging (MRI), ultrasonography, and nuclear medicine studies of the liver have findings neither specific nor sensitive for Wilson disease.
+Computed axial tomography, MRI, ultrasonography, and nuclear medicine studies of the liver have findings neither specific nor sensitive for Wilson’s disease.

-90% of individuals with Wilson disease have ceruloplasmin levels of less than 20 mg/dL (reference range, 20-40 mg/dL).
-Wilson disease gene heterozygotes may decrease ceruloplasmin levels in 10-20% and do not develop Wilson disease which do not require treatment.
+Ninety-percent of individuals with Wilson disease have ceruloplasmin levels of < 20 mg/dL (reference range, 20–40 mg/dL).
+Heterozygous individuals may show decreased ceruloplasmin levels (10–20%) and may not develop the disease or require treatment.

 Urinary copper excretion

 The urinary copper excretion rate may be useful to confirm the diagnosis and to evaluate the response to chelation therapy but the sensitivity and the specificity of this test are suboptimal.
-The rate is greater than 100 mcg/d (reference range, <40 mcg/d) in most patients with symptomatic Wilson disease.
+The rate is > 100 µg/d (reference range, < 40 µg/d) in most patients with symptomatic Wilson disease.

 Hepatic copper concentration

-A liver biopsy reveals copper concentration of more than 250 mcg/g of dry weight.
-A normal hepatic copper concentration (reference range, 15-55 mcg/g) excludes the untreated Wilson disease.
+A liver biopsy reveals a copper concentration of > 250 µg/g of dry weight.
+A normal hepatic copper concentration (reference range, 15-55 µg/g) excludes Wilson disease.
 Other chronic hepatic disorders may produce elevated hepatic copper concentration.

-Radio-labeled copper testing analyses hepatic copper metabolism with blood collected at 1, 2, 4, 24, and 48 hours after oral ingestion of radio-labeled copper (64Cu or67 Cu).
+Radio-labeled copper testing of hepatic copper metabolism with blood collected at 1, 2, 4, 24, and 48 hours after oral ingestion of radio-labeled copper (64Cu or 67Cu) can be employed.
 Radioactivity promptly appears after absorption, followed by hepatic clearance.
-In healthy people, reappearance of the radioactivity in serum occurs as the labeled copper is incorporated into newly synthesized ceruloplasmin and released into the circulation.
-Patients with Wilson disease do not exhibit the secondary rise in radioactivity.
+In healthy people, the reappearance of the radioactivity in serum occurs as the labeled copper is incorporated into newly synthesized ceruloplasmin and released into the circulation.
+Patients with Wilson disease do not exhibit a secondary rise in radioactivity.

-Cranial lesions are classified in two categories: well-defined, slitlike, low-attenuation foci involving the basal ganglia, particularly the putamen; and larger regions of low attenuation in the basal ganglia, thalamus, or dentate nucleus.
+Cranial lesions are classified into 2 categories: well-defined, slit-like, low-attenuation foci involving the basal ganglia, particularly the putamen; and larger regions of low attenuation in the basal ganglia, thalamus, or dentate nucleus.

-Brain MRI is more sensitive than CT scanning in detecting early lesions of Wilson disease.
-MRI studies have identified focal abnormalities in the white matter, pons, and deep cerebellar nuclei, measuring 3-15 mm in diameter, typically bilateral representing cell loss and gliosis.
+Brain MRI is more sensitive than CT in detecting early lesions of Wilson disease.
+MRI studies can identify focal abnormalities in the white matter, pons, and deep cerebellar nuclei, measuring 3–15 mm in diameter, typically bilateral, representing cell loss and gliosis.

-Positron emission tomography (PET) scanning exposes a reduced regional cerebral metabolic rate of glucose consumption in the cerebellum, striatum, and, to a lesser extent, in the cortex and thalamus.
+Positron emission tomography exposes a reduced rate of glucose consumption in the cerebellum, striatum, and, to a lesser extent, in the cortex and thalamus.